prabalmanhas/Minor-Project-AIT-Social-Media-Detoxifier/README.md

 - VIDEO ANALYZER: Helps to analyse large video containing toxic elements, thereby fetching the audio recording from it and automatically saving it in desired formats such as .wav, .mp3 etc. for performing further analysis.
 ![03](https://github.com/user-attachments/assets/673df861-5ba3-40cd-bdfc-19b2a3d5b216)

--.IP TRACKER: Helping you to fetch the real time precise location coordinates of the Scammers.
+- IP TRACKER: Helping you to fetch the real time precise location coordinates of the Scammers.
 ![04](https://github.com/user-attachments/assets/2036cc52-56aa-490e-9c35-0bb76d0dfefc)

 - PHONE NUMBER TRACKER: Helps to track all the details associated with the Scammer's phone number such as Country, Location, Time Zone, and Authenticity of the Number based on past activity logs.